-Then it’s time to stir in all that pasta you already partially cooked and drained.
+Then it’s time to already partially cooked and drained.
 It will be a little bit tough to stir, but keep stirring and mixing until everything is well combined.
-The cheese is thick, but again, it’s important to not try and thin it out or the muffins won’t stick together.
+The cheese is thick, but again, it’s important to not try to thin it out or the muffins won’t stick together.

 Once the pasta and cheese mixture are well integrated, use a cookie scoop to scoop the mixture into a well greased miniature muffin tin.

 Then press the mixture into the tin.
-You’ll want to really press hard and make sure the macaroni and cheese are packed in together well.
+You’ll want to really press hard and make sure the mac and cheese cups are packed in together well.

 Once the cavities are all filled and everything is packed in there really well, these little guys are ready to be baked.

 Bake them at 400 degrees F for 10-12 minutes and then remove them from the oven.
-I like to sprinkle a little bit of extra cheese on top and then let that cheese melt and the cups cool a little bit.
+I like to sprinkle of extra cheese bites on top and then let that cheese melt and the cups cool a little bit.

 Then use a spoon to loosen the edges, scoop ’em out, and enjoy.
 These are best while hot, so eat up!

 - 8 ounces elbow macaroni

 - ⅛ teaspoon garlic powder

 - 2 tablespoons all-purpose flour